City

 Average Salary: $35,136

 Manage daily operations at a restaurant.
 Oversee staff, handle customer service, and ensure smooth service.
-Local eateries such as The Diner and Bistro offer these roles.
+Local eateries such as The Diner and The Bistro are hiring.

 Find Restaurant Manager jobs in Zion, IL